namesys-eth/ccip-store/ENSIP-19.md

 await IPNS.publish(gatewayUrl, revision, IPNS_PRIVATE_KEY);
 ```

+where `IPNS.publish()` takes care of the IPNS signatures and publishing to IPFS network internally.

 ##### B. `POST` to DATABASE
-`POST` request to the RESTful gateway handling database storage must be formatted as:
+`POST` request to a RESTful gateway handling database storage must be formatted as:

 ```ts
 /* Type of POST request */